-Naviance/Family Connection is a web-based college and career planning resource designed especially for MVC students and parents.
-Through Family Connection, Student Services is able to track transcript requests and college application progress, submissions and results.
-Naviance also allows us to analyze data regarding college and career plans, providing a useful tool for college planning and up-to-date information that’s specific to MVC students.
+Naviance is a web-based college and career planning resource designed especially for MVC students and parents.
+Through Naviance, Student Services is able to track transcript requests and college application progress, submissions, and results.
+Naviance also allows us to analyze data regarding college and career plans, providing a useful tool for college planning and up-to-date information that is specific to MVC students.

-To access Naviance Family Connection, go to https://connection.naviance.com/mvcs and follow the instructions on the screen to log in to your account.
+To access the Naviance Student portal, go to https://student.naviance.com/mvcs and follow the instructions on the screen to log in to your account.

 - Username: MVCS email